BigMurph619/Murphmon/README.md

 ## Abilities:
 <div align="center">
-Pure Power and huge power are allowed so long as you NEVER use a physical attacking move.
-P ickup is allowed only if you do not keep pickup items.
+    <li>Pure Power and huge power are allowed so long as you NEVER use a physical attacking move.</li>
+    <li>Pickup is allowed only if you do not keep pickup items.</li>
-Pokemon 420 BST or Lower are exempt from all banned abilities and may be used freely.
+    <li>Pokemon 420 BST or Lower are exempt from all banned abilities and may be used freely.</li>
 </div>

 ## Banned Moves: